farosaves/faro/notes/Wording.md

 (dont think so)
 Faros is the app if you get it it be great, sorry for poor rapping i just learnt it to present

+#### V5
+Chrome ext for staying on top of (your) reading - highlight bookmarks / web clipper meets bookmark manager